Media & Press

 Hundreds of items from the huge collection are on display at any one time, for education or simply to enjoy a nostalgic trip down memory lane.
 Visitors are encouraged to find their first computer and experience those great Oh look, I had one of those! moments.

 The owners and volunteer team members are on hand to share stories and experiences with visitors.

 The Museum offers a hands on experience for visitors.

 There are usually 30+ consoles and computers available for visitors to enjoy playing the original games or retro versions of the old classics.

 Yes.
 Special events are organised every season, when the owners with their knowledgeable and talented team of volunteers, bring together their skills to share their passions for everything computing, gaming and electronic.

 IS ANYTHING HAPPENING DURING THE TEMPORARY CLOSURE?

-Lots.
-We are enjoying a virtual season during 2020, making and premiering a series of YouTube videos on a wide variety of computer, tech and games subjects including Easter Eggs in Games, Pac-Man @40, Sir Clive Sinclair @80, Games Box Cover Art, Electronic Music Making and Closer Looks at Items in the Collection.
+From April to October 2020 we enjoyed a virtual season, making and premiering a series of YouTube videos on a wide variety of computer, tech and games subjects including Easter Eggs in Games, Pac-Man @40, Sir Clive Sinclair @80, Games Box Cover Art, Electronic Music Making and Closer Looks at Items in the Collection.